TAU-CGL/cgal-python-bindings/howto_package.md

 )
 ```

-Note that `[setup.py](http://setup.py)` will be run before CMake, so if you are using CMake to specify version and stuff like this, you have to do it redundantly here.
+Note that `setup.py` will be run before CMake, so if you are using CMake to specify version and stuff like this, you have to do it redundantly here.

 ## Step 6: Add a MANIFEST.in

-This file at project root defines, which files should be shipped, i.e., are required for build the package on a foreign machine.
+This file at project root defines, which files should be shipped, i.e., are required for building the package on a foreign machine.
 You can probably just copy and paste the following (again expecting the Python-code to be in `python`, C++ code in `src` and `include`).

 ```txt
 exclude tests